koopjs/koop/packages/winnow/README.md

   groupBy: Array // Set of fields for grouping statistics
   order: Array // Set of fields or aggregates by which to order results
-  projection: Number || String // An EPSG code, an OGC WKT or an ESRI WKT used to convert geometry }
+  projection: Number || String // An EPSG code, an OGC WKT or an ESRI WKT used to convert geometry
+  geometryPrecision: Number // number of digits to appear after decimal point for geometry }
 winnow.query(features, options)
 // Returns the set of features that match the query